Monday, July 29, 2019

 DM/RB: John Hollins

 His father, grandfather and three brothers were all professional footballers as well.
 His brother Dave, played international football for Wales.
 From 1963 to 1975, he played for Chelsea.
 He later played for Arsenal.
 He made 714 First Division appearances, an English top division record for an outfield player and second only to goalkeeper Peter Shilton.
-He was only capped once.
+He was only capped once for England.

 CM: Terry Venables